The 22 best kitchen essentials we tested in 2021 | CNN Underscored

 Read more from our testing of waffle makers here.

-If you think that the Fourth of July and Labor Day are the only holidays you can enjoy barbecued foods on, then think again.
+If you think that the Fourth of July and Labor Day are the only holidays when you can enjoy barbecued foods, then think again.
 Grilling is always a good idea!
-Whisk up an unexpected barbecue Thanksgiving menu for your guests and, after the last morsel’s been consumed, use the top-rated Kona BBQ grill brush to clean your grill.
-Its solid brush head ensures that no bristles, wire bits, food or residue from the tool is left behind on your grill.
+Whisk up an unexpected barbecue Thanksgiving menu for your guests and, after the last morsel’s been consumed, use the top-rated Kona grill brush to clean your grill.
+Its solid brush head ensures that no bristles, wire bits, food or residue from the tool are left behind on your grill.
 And that’s something you can be truly thankful for.

 Read more from our testing of grill brushes here.

-A good cast-iron skillet is worth its weight in gold, so be sure to snag the top-rated Lodge Chef Collection 12-Inch cast-iron skillet for all your Thanksgiving meal prep needs.
-It rose to the top of our rankings during testing for not only delivering great results across all of our testing criteria but also for its affordable price.
+A good cast-iron skillet is worth its weight in gold, so be sure to snag the top-rated Lodge Chef Collection 12-inch cast-iron skillet for all your Thanksgiving meal prep needs.
+It rose to the top of our rankings during testing not only for delivering great results across all of our testing criteria, but also for its affordable price.
 The Chef Collection comes pre-seasoned with 100% natural vegetable oil and has two slightly larger pour spouts that let us deftly remove oil from the pan without a dribble in sight.
 Because the only thing dribbling this Thanksgiving should be the turkey.

 Read more from our testing of cast-iron skillets here.

-Lodge Enameled 6-Quart Cast Iron Dutch Oven ($79.90; amazon.com)
+Lodge Enameled 6-Quart Cast-Iron Dutch Oven ($79.90; amazon.com)

 What’s Thanksgiving without the turkey?
 A sad, boring, turkeyless depression, that’s what.
-Avoid this holiday catastrophe by easily whipping up an incredibly moist bird by roasting it in a dutch oven.
-Our top-rated Lodge Enameled 6-Quart Cast-Iron dutch oven has a shiny, smooth finish and large handles and the lid’s amply sized metal knob are both features that will make your hungry Thanksgiving guests swoon.
+Avoid this holiday catastrophe by easily whipping up an incredibly moist bird by roasting it in a Dutch oven.
+Our top-rated Lodge Enameled 6-Quart Cast-Iron Dutch Oven has a shiny, smooth finish along with large handles and an amply sized metal knob that will make your hungry Thanksgiving guests swoon.

 Read more from our testing of Dutch ovens here.

-Traditionally, Thanksgiving stuffing has been roasted in the bird or baked in a casserole dish.
+Traditionally, Thanksgiving stuffing is roasted in the bird or baked in a casserole dish.
 But to add sausage to the stuffing before you bake it in the oven, you have to fry up the meat.
 Get your hands on this affordable nonstick pan from T-fal and you’ll be preparing enough stuffing to not just fill the turkey, but to stuff the grateful bellies of your guests.
-The pan’s depth gives it multi purpose functionality: It cooks standard frying pan foods like meats but its 2.5-inch sides are tall enough to help you prepare recipes you’d usually reserve for pots, like rices and stews.
+The pan’s depth gives it multipurpose functionality: It cooks standard frying pan foods like meats and its 2.5-inch sides are tall enough to help you prepare recipes you’d usually reserve for pots, like rices and stews.

 Read more from our testing of nonstick pans here.